lilianalillyy/t470s-uefi-unlock/readme.md

 If you cannot boot to the OS, you will need these tools:

-- Raspberry Pi (tested with RPi 4)
+- Raspberry Pi (tested with Pi 4)
   - You may opt for using a chip programmer and connecting it to another working computer
   - You may be able to use another board with GPIO pins, however the pinout may (and most likely WILL) differ from the one below.
-There also may be another software steps required for Flashrom to recognize the device.
+There also may be another software steps required for Flashrom to recognize the chip.
 So please do your own research.
 - SOIC-8 clip reader (your mileage may vary)
-  - You will need this to connect the EEPROM chip to the RPi in order to read it's content, patch it and write the patched content back.
+  - You will need this to connect the EEPROM chip to the Pi in order to read it's content, patch it and write the patched content back.
   - From my research I've read people say that it is unreliable and you should desolder the chip instead, however I've had no issues with using the clip reader.
 - 6 F2F jumper wires
-  - These are required to connect the clip's pins to the GPIO pins of the RPi.
+  - These are required to connect the clip to the GPIO pins of the Pi.
 - Screw driver
-  - You will need to open the device, a standard #000 Phillips screw driver is enough to do the job, you probably have one laying around.
+  - You will need it to open the device - a standard #000 Phillips screw driver is enough to do the job, you probably have one laying around.
 - Time
-  - This took me around 30-50; minutes to do give or take, however it may take longer depending on your skills and luck.
+  - This took me around 30-50 minutes to do give or take, however it may take longer depending on your skills and luck.

 ### Sources